 One of the best benefits of disconnecting from the World Wide Web is the chance it gives us to reconnect with the people in our own little corner of the world.
 Teach your children the importance of investing in relationships with the people around them.
 Your attentive ear will encourage them to talk, laugh, and share their thoughts with you.
 Do all you can to assure them you are never too busy to listen and are willing to discuss with them anything that’s on their hearts.
 Provide plenty of opportunities for them to interact with friends, but try your best to foster friendship between siblings, as well.
 We’ve always had the rule that if our children cannot get along with their brothers and sisters, they will not be allowed to spend time with friends from outside the family.

 Look for ways to develop a heart of service in your children and an eye for the needs of those around them.
 Do you have an elderly neighbor who could use help with her yard work?
 A nearby park that is in need of some cleaning up?
 A hospital with a junior candy-striper program?
 A soup kitchen where your teens could ladle out warm meals to the homeless?
 You can likely find many opportunities for community service right in your own backyard, if only you’ll keep your eyes and ears open.

 We live within biking distance from a nursing home where several of our children have volunteered for years, helping call numbers for their weekly Bingo games.
-At Christmas time, our entire family enjoys ringing the bell for Salvation Army in front of a local department store.
+At Christmas time, our entire family enjoys a little tech-free fun ringing the bell for Salvation Army in front of a local department store.
 Our small chorus of children attract a lot of attention (and generous donations) when we spend our shift singing carols while brother plays the violin.
 Participating in these sorts of activity helps our children appreciate their many blessings and gives them the opportunity to share those blessings with others who are less fortunate.